 What Does Your Bag Tell About You?

 Your bag tells a lot about you.
 You are making a huge style statement with your bag, regardless of it’s value and purpose.
-Even if you are not interested in bags, it’s interesting to know how others perceive you through your style choices.
+Even if you are not interested in bags or their impact on your personal image, it’s interesting to know how others perceive you through your bag style choices.

 Bags As Status Symbols

-Many accessories, especially watches, jewelry and bags, are considered as status symbols.
-According to the science of first impressions status is important for people, even if we don’t like to admit it.
+Many accessories, especially watches, jewelry and bags, are considered desirable status symbols.
+According to the science of first impressions, status is important for all people, even if we don’t like to admit it.
+It’s more about how our brain organizes the information received, to put it in context.

 Different Types Of Bags & Their Impact On Your Image

 In the next chapter I am helping you to understand that every bag choice tells something about you.
-You will learn about the hidden, and perhaps even unintentional, messages that you send with your bag choice.
+You will also learn about the hidden, and perhaps even unintentional, messages that you are sending to others with your bag choice.

 I am also giving you some bag etiquette tips on bag choices that are not typically accepted as appropriate work bags, such as sports bags.
 This is because I understand that you lead a busy life and might not always have the time to go home in between activities.